-- ·Ensuring member diversity - ⇒We will consider appointing female directors to ensure the diversity of the Board of Directors. - ·Opportunities for information sharing among board members - ⇒We will improve opportunities for workshops and free discussion on management issues and management strategies for sustainable growth, etc., separately from regular meetings of the Board of Directors. - ·Enhancement of information provision - ⇒We will use the intranet to visualize reports on the progress and results of resolutions made at meetings of the Board of Directors.
+- •Opportunities for information sharing among board members, etc. : - ⇒Apart from regular the Board of Directors meetings, we provide opportunities for workshops and free discussions on management issues and management strategies for sustainable growth. - Enhancement of information provision : - ⇒Intranet visualization of reports on the progress and performance of proposals approved at the Board of Directors meetings.